 One of the first to arrive at the red carpet outside Madison Square Garden in New York City, Lady Gaga stunned in a strong glittery graphic eye created with Marc Jacobs Beauty Magic Marc'er Precision Pen Waterproof Liquid Eyeliner in Blacquer ($30) and Marc Jacobs Beauty Eye-Conic Multi-Finish Eyeshadow Palette in Glambition ($50) dusted up to the brow bone.
 But the momentous element of her beauty look is the laced-up hairdo aligning with her overall Victorian Gothic theme.
 She's also wearing two white roses, which eventgoers are wearing as a symbol of solidarity to support the movement against sexual harassment and assault.

 Lana Del Ray is positively ethereal in a pearlescent mauve lip and a simple cat eye, but the most notable element of her look is the constellation of stars on her headpiece (worn atop sleek hair blown-out with Kenra Platinum Blow-Dry Spray, $35), which echoes the embellishments in her flowing gown.

 Wearing one of her signature looks, Cavallari chose a relaxed ponytail to accompany her bronze smoky eye.

-Cardi B is celebrating a huge breakout year tonight in a super-glam look featuring long Kiss USA Lash Couture 5th Avenue Collection in Grandeur Lashes ($7), shimmery gold lids, and a loose updo framed with wavy tendrils.
+Cardi B is celebrating a huge breakout year tonight in a super-glam look featuring long faux lashes (we like Lily Lashes 3D Mink, $30), shimmery gold lids, and a loose updo framed with wavy tendrils.

 This bright teal smoky eye was practically made for Hailee Steinfeld.
 The singer kept her hair simple with a side-swept 'do crafted with long, loose waves.